 So, what is an usability review of a game?
 In the talk, Seb mentioned words like knowing the audience and sharing best practices.
 That is, if you’re going to write a game usability review, you need to consider that developers and designers will read your report (they are the audience!).
 So the communications of the findings is crucial at this stage.
 Also, we need to highlight good and bad things as well, and provide recommendations.

-Considering this, for my personal challenge of 100 game usability reviews (until the end of the year, perhaps!), I will try to use the following structure:
+Considering this, for my personal challenge of 100 (quick) game usability reviews, I will try to use the following structure:

 - Description of gameplay to situate the whole experience